An outline of the aim of Paper P5, its structure and how the syllabus is tested

 Create information from data

-However, computational work will not totally disappear from Paper P5 but it will feature more in the interpretation and further analysis of data provided in the question.
-Candidates will have to demonstrate the ability to add value to their advice by taking information already produced and identifying the important features.
+However, computational work has not totally disappeared from Paper P5 but features more in the interpretation and further analysis of data provided in the question.
+Candidates have to demonstrate the ability to add value to their advice by taking information already produced and identifying the important features.
 At the Professional level, comments should be helpfully quantified where possible and the commercial implications discussed.
 Candidates should be constantly on the lookout for ways to make their numbers more understandable, for example, by comparing them to increased activity of the business or to competitor performance.

 A valuable management accountant will create information from the detailed data given in a question.
 It is often best to begin by considering the ‘big picture’ (what is the overall objective); next, break down the data into smaller but meaningful (and manageable) chunks; finally, discuss the individual lines of the data table and even then, a candidate should focus on the data that explains the overall picture of changes.

 A good example of this was Question 4 Part (b) of the December 2010 paper.

 - Consider the ‘big picture’ – whether the overall target for emission reduction is met.

 - Break down the data into smaller but meaningful (and manageable) chunks – road, rail and air transport